Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 Objective function
 ===================
-The objective function equation of the planning mode is the sum of all the regional and cross-border transmission link costs discounted to the reference year.
+The objective function equation of the planning mode is the sum of all the regional costs in addition to the inter-regional tranmission link costs discounted to the reference year.
 While, in the operational mode, the objective function is just the sum of the fixed and variable costs with their related taxes within the modeled year.